-The financial statements of the Group and Company have been prepared in accordance with UK International Financial Reporting Standards (IFRS') in conformity with the requirements of the Companies Act 2006.
+The Group's consolidated financial statements have been prepared in accordance with UK-adopted international accounting standards and in accordance with those parts of the Companies Act 2006 that are applicable to group reporting under UK-adopted international accounting standards.
+The Company's individual financial statements were prepared in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' (FRS 101).
 The consolidated financial statements have been prepared under the historical cost convention, except for, where applicable, the revaluation of financial assets and liabilities at fair value through profit and loss.